Dansby Swanson Player Props: Cubs vs. Blue Jays

-Dansby Swanson -- with a slugging percentage of .541 in his past 10 games, including four home runs -- will be in action for the Chicago Cubs against the Toronto Blue Jays, with Chris Bassitt on the hill, on August 12 at 3:07 PM ET.
+Dansby Swanson -- with an on-base percentage of .179 in his past 10 games, 156 points lower than his season-long percentage -- will be in action for the Chicago Cubs versus the Toronto Blue Jays, with Hyun-Jin Ryu on the hill, on August 13 at 1:37 PM ET.

 Dansby Swanson Game Info & Props vs. the Blue Jays